 We never would have stayed at a hotel.
-I was backpacking the world for two years.
 If hotels were our only option — if camping wasn’t a consideration — we wouldn’t have gone to Australia.
 We would have stayed in southeast Asia, where guesthouses are much cheaper.

 That comment from friends, though, formed one of my ideas about what it means to “save”:

 You’re only “saving” money if you legitimately would have made a purchase, but refrained from doing so.

 Savings, in other words, happens when we deviate from our habits.

 “Today I saved $200,000 by NOT buying a Bentley!”